Distinguishing Imitation Error from Intrinsic Motion Learning Difficulty: Acknowledgements

-This work is supported by National Natural Science Foundation of China (62472364, 62072383), the Public Technology Service Platform Project of Xiamen City (No.3502Z20231043), Xiaomi Young Talents Program / Xiaomi Foundation and the Fundamental Research Funds for the Central Universities (20720240058), “Young Eagle Plan" Top Talents of Fujian Province.
+This work is supported by National Natural Science Foundation of China (62472364, 62072383), the Public Technology Service Platform Project of Xiamen City (No.3502Z20231043), Xiaomi Young Talents Program / Xiaomi Foundation and the Fundamental Research Funds for the Central Universities (20720240058), “Young Eagle Plan” Top Talents of Fujian Province, Fujian Provincial Natural Science Foundation of China (2026J002001).
 Anjun Chen is the corresponding author.